Last Updated on October 24, 2021

 Plantar fasciitis is a common cause of heel pain and occurs due to degenerative changes at the insertion of the plantar fascia on calcaneal tuberosity.
-The plantar fascia is most common cause of heel pain for which professional help is sought.
+The plantar fascia is the most common cause of heel pain for which professional help is sought.

 A heel spur is commonly found in plantar fasciitis patients, but many asymptomatic persons also have heel spurs.

-Plantar fasciitis could be bilateral in almost one third of cases.
+Plantar fasciitis could be bilateral in almost one-third of cases.
 It is usually seen in people aged 40-60 years.
 Early incidence is noted in people with spondyloarthropathies.

 What is Plantar Fascia?

 The plantar fascia is fibrous aponeurosis which originates from the medial tubercle of the calcaneum and runs forwards and inserts on short transverse ligaments of the metatarsal heads.
-It further divides into 5 digital slips and form the fibrous flexor sheaths on the plantar aspect of the toes.
+It further divides into 5 digital slips and forms the fibrous flexor sheaths on the plantar aspect of the toes.

-Central part is the strongest section, and most commonly is involved in plantar fasciitis.
+The central part is the strongest section, and most commonly is involved in plantar fasciitis.

 Plantar fascia supports the foot arches and acts as a tension bridge providing static support and dynamic shock absorption.